kythe/kythe/kythe/web/site/getting-started-macos.md

 brew tap-pin bazelbuild/tap
 brew install bazelbuild/tap/bazel

-# Bison.
-The stock version is too old, but Bison is keg-only and Bazel uses
+# Bison and Flex.
+The stock versions are too old, but these tools are keg-only
-# a restricted PATH, so we need to tell Bazel where to find bison (see #3514):
+# and Bazel uses a restricted PATH, so we need to tell Bazel where to find
+# them (see #3514, #4455).
 export BISON=/usr/local/opt/bison/bin/bison
+export FLEX=/usr/local/opt/flex/bin/flex

 # Java (OpenJDK).
 By default macOS does not have a JDK installed, so we use the
 # openjdk package from Homebrew.
 We need to set JAVA_HOME so the command-line